-map of ANC1D My Advisory Neighborhood Commission newsletters
+single member districts My Advisory Neighborhood Commission newsletters

 In the fall of 2002, concerned about the domination of our ANC (Advisory Neighborhood Commission) by people attempting to impose changes on our neighborhood, with little respect for long-time residents, lower-income residents, and ethnic minority residents, I ran for the office of commissioner of my district, 1D03.
 Much to my surprise, every incumbent declined to run for re-election that year, and I found myself elected without opposition to an entirely new ANC, with commissioners who happened to have much more progressive and enlightened views than some of their predecessors.

-In 2004, I ran for re-election, this time opposed by a resident who objected strenuously to my positions.
-I prevailed, pretty handily, with 694 votes, 79% of the total in my single-member district.
-In 2006, I ran again, this time with no opposition, given 452 votes in this off-year election.
-I believe that I've earned a reputation for hard work on the behalf of my constituents.
 In 2008 I was pleased to share a ballot with Barack Obama.
 His name was on top, and mine at the very bottom, of course, but that was an honor, nonetheless!
 And in that active presidential-election year, I was given 792 votes, versus 42 for unknown "write-ins".
 I suppose the latter were for "anybody but Jack".
 Well, you can't get things done without encountering opposition, and leaving some residents irritated.
 Then there were 206 non-votes, perhaps from residents who had no idea what the ANC was.

 Here are those newsletters, the most recent first.